Image

 Last Updated: November 4, 2025

-Violent Crimes Lawyer Wayne County, IL — facing arrest or an investigation means you need answers and action right away.
+Violent Crimes Lawyer Wayne County, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
 Our violent crimes lawyers in Wayne County, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
-At Combs Waterkotte, our Wayne County, IL criminal defense team moves fast to start building your defense right away.
+At Combs Waterkotte, our Wayne County, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Wayne County, IL